alchemical-lich/alchemical-lich.github.io/_posts/2023-12-10-PF2e-Campaign.md

 **2 Pharast 4721**: Exploring the Gauntlight

-- The party circles Eastward around the **Gauntlight Ruins**.
+- The party circles eastward around the **Gauntlight Ruins**.
 They make their way across a bit of swampy water to access a collapsed part of the Eastern wall.

 - Through the wall, they encounter more Mitflits and a Mudflicker Maggot.
 The fight with the Gremlins attracts three more Mitflits from a room to the South.
 The party prevails.
 They find evidence of a large magical battle that occurred in the L-shaped hall.